GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_2.md

 - The curly braces `{}` can be used to generate sequences
   - There are many creative ways to do this, look this up for more examples
-  - eg. mkdir dir{1..16..2}{1..10} will create dirs with 1 to 16 counting by 2, combined with each number in sequence 1 to 10
+  - e.g. mkdir dir{1..16..2}{1..10} will create dirs with 1 to 16 counting by 2, combined with each number in sequence 1 to 10
 - This dir is getting a bit cluttered, let's remove all the files we just created
 - Be **careful** when using `*` in an `rm` command
 - You can confirm the files you plan to remove by first using `ls TARGET` to see the list of files, then use `rm` on the TARGET files